Zwi Migdal: Cultural and literary references

-The 2011 novel Korzeniec by Zbigniew Białas alludes to hundreds of young Jewish women being trafficked through a border of Russian Empire to Prussia (now southern Poland) by a Jewish gang.
+The 2011 novel Korzeniec by Zbigniew Białas alludes to hundreds of young Jewish women being trafficked through the border of the Russian Empire to Prussia (now southern Poland) by a Jewish gang.

 The 2006 novel El infierno prometido by Argentine writer Elsa Drucaroff tells the story of Dina, who falls prey to the Zwi Migdal.

 The 2019 novel The Third Daughter by Talia Carner is a penetrating look into early 20th-century sex-trafficking.
 In a nod to Sholem Aleichem's The Man from Buenos Aires, Carner brings us Batya, the third daughter of a dairyman in the Russian countryside, a fourteen-year-old fleeing anti-Semitic pogroms with her family.
 Desperate, her father leaps at the opportunity to marry Batya to a worldly, wealthy stranger who guarantees his daughter a comfortable life and passage to America.
 But innocent Batya soon discovers her father has been duped as she is shipped as a sex-slave to Buenos Aires, a city where Zwi Migdal operates with impunity as prostitution is not only legal, but a pillar of the growing Argentinian economy.

 The 2024 novella The Sailor & The Porteña by Nicholas Warack, Zwi Migdal acts as a primary antagonist throughout the story with its members and organization referred to as "the ruffians."
 They are noted as a corrupt and nefarious crime syndicate with significant influence and wealth.